liferay/liferay-docs/devGuide/en/chapters/11-alloy-ui.markdown

  you may be wondering why Liferay chose to build on YUI instead of jQuery.
  We've told you about YUI's benefits, but the most important reason for using YUI over jQuery is that YUI performs so much better.
-You'll see for yourself as you use AlloyUI in your portlets.
+You'll see for yourself as you use AlloyUI in Liferay Portal.

- Note, you *can* use jQuery in Liferay Portal, but we strongly recommend you use AlloyUI.
+ Note, you can use jQuery in Liferay Portal, but we strongly recommend you use AlloyUI.
 AlloyUI is always loaded and available to you.
 If you use another library, then your page will load more slowly as it will still load AlloyUI and also need to load your other library.